Household Cavalry

-The Household Cavalry (HCav) is made up of the two most senior regiments of the British Army, the Life Guards and the Blues and Royals (Royal Horse Guards and 1st Dragoons).
-These regiments are divided between the Household Cavalry Regiment stationed at Kiwi Barracks in Wiltshire and the ceremonial mounted unit, the Household Cavalry Mounted Regiment, garrisoned at Hyde Park Barracks (Knightsbridge Barracks) in London.
+The Household Cavalry (HCAV) is a corps of the Household Division that is made up of the two most senior regiments of the British Army – The Life Guards and The Blues and Royals (Royal Horse Guards and 1st Dragoons).
+They have taken part in every major conflict since 1660.
+These regiments are divided between the Household Cavalry Regiment stationed at Wing Barracks in Wiltshire, with an armored reconnaissance role, and the ceremonial mounted unit, the Household Cavalry Mounted Regiment, garrisoned at Hyde Park Barracks in London.
+Both the HCMR and HCR are made up of elements of the Life Guards and the Blues and Royals.
 The Household Cavalry is part of the Household Division and is the King's official bodyguard.
-Although the Household Cavalry Regiment is armoured, it is not part of the Royal Armoured Corps.
+Although the Household Cavalry Regiment is armoured, it is not part of the Royal Armoured Corps, being assigned to the Household Division.

-Life Guards and Blues and Royals
+Regiments

-The British Household Cavalry is classed as a corps in its own right, and consists of two regiments: the Life Guards and the Blues and Royals (Royal Horse Guards and 1st Dragoons).
+The Household Cavalry is classed as a corps in its own right, and consists of two regiments: The Life Guards and The Blues and Royals (Royal Horse Guards and 1st Dragoons).
 They are the senior regular regiments in the British Army, with traditions dating from 1660, and act as the King's personal bodyguard.
-They are guards regiments and, with the five foot guard regiments, constitute the seven guards regiments of the Household Division.
+They are the cavalry element of the guards regiments and, with the five foot guard regiments, constitute the seven guards regiments of the Household Division.